Introductory courses can give you valuable skills, credits and experience before you start an apprenticeship or traineeship.

 - you’ll do some classroom learning that can earn credit towards a full apprenticeship (up to 12 months’ worth)

 - as part of your training you’ll learn useful skills for the workplace, and may get useful certification that is sometimes required by industries – such as the Occupational Health and Safety white card needed to enter building sites.

 Australian apprenticeship pathways

-To find information on apprenticeships and traineeships including thousands of job and training descriptions and over 60 job pathways charts visit Australian Apprenticeship Pathways.
+To find information on apprenticeships and traineeships including thousands of job and training descriptions visit Australian Apprenticeship Pathways.
 This website also provides a pre-apprenticeship course finder under ‘Search’.

 - Check out the sort of skills you’ll need for trades and jobs using Choose a career.